vanessanaja/vanessa-naja-pine-jewelry/README.md

 We were given a psd for the mobile and desktop version of a 1-page site.
 Our job was to convert this psd into a working one-page website.

-I used webpack with Sass for this project which was optional.
+I used webpack with Scss for this project which was optional.

 The requirement was to complete the header and the footer only and more if we had the time.